hpk42/muacrypt/doc/cmdline.rst

     $ autocrypt status

-This is sufficient now to call the `process-incoming`_ and `process-outgoing`_ commands and automatically retrieve and send keys to and from peers.
+This is sufficient now to call the ``process-incoming`` and ``process-outgoing`` sub commands and automatically retrieve and send keys to and from peers.

 We can set our home identity to want to receive always encrypted mails like this::